 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Hello.
 Welcome to my site.
 I am a BACP accredited psychotherapist/counsellor with wide experience in one-to-one client work.
-My private practice is in a rural setting and is a relaxed, safe and comfortable environment where you can find space and time to work on whatever is troubling you.

 Occasionally individuals who feel they might benefit from attending counselling are reluctant to try it because it is new to them.
 If you are browsing this web-site because you have issues that are causing you distress I would be pleased to meet and discuss with you the therapies I practise and to explore how these may help you.